Precautions

 Apparently "iperf3" is a better way to test (requires 2nd machine on LAN) ?

-Also "speedtest-cli" ?
+Also "speedtest-cli" (uses a public server) ?

-GPU performance testing:
+GPU performance testing

 Apparently some games, and Steam, will display a "frames per second" as you play the game.
 You can use this to compare performance before and after changes.